ernest216/Detecting-Suicial-Messages/README.md

 ## 2. Research Topic

-The primary research question addressed in this project is: **Can machine learning effectively identify suicidal messages?** This question reflects a significant need within mental health support systems, where early detection can have lifesaving implications.
+The primary research question addressed in this project is: **Can machine learning models effectively identify suicidal messages?** This question reflects a significant need within mental health support systems, where early detection can have lifesaving implications.
 Machine learning offers a scalable and efficient approach to analyzing the increasing volume of text data generated on digital platforms.

 ## 3. Dataset and Preprocessing